DefenderOfBasic/notebook/source/content/index.md

 Also working on evangelizing "open memetics" / open source & decentralized cultural engineering.
 This is necessary for "steering the ship" towards the best possible future for all sentient beings.
 This is "universal alignment", AI alignment is a subset of this problem.

-My background is in software engineering _(computer graphics / geospatial / game dev)_, and marketing / community management _(have been a maintainer of a large open source project, hosted hackathons/game jams etc)_.

 Places to find me: